kdabug/gatsby-portfolio/README.md

 ## TECHNOLOGIES

 This project utilizes React.js through a [Gatsby.js](https://www.gatsbyjs.org/) framework.
-Dependencies used -> this site styled using Sass (enabled `gatsby-plugin-sass`) and styled components (`npm i styled-components`).
+Dependencies used -> this site is mainly styled using Sass (enabled `gatsby-plugin-sass`) but also includes styled components (`npm i styled-components`).
 Tech Icons are from `react-icons`.
 Inspiration is noted at the bottom of my page.

 ## LAUNCH

-Clone and `npm install`.
+-  Clone and `npm install`.
+- `npm run start` to get a dev build
+- `npm run build` to get a prod build

 And feel groovy.
 Always feel groovy.

 ## STATUS